- How are English and Mandarin curriculum introduced to students at College Park and at Bayside Academy?

 - How much does it cost to support the Mandarin Immersion program at College Park?

 - How do the Mandarin aides support the Mandarin immersion program at College Park?

 - Who benefits from the professional development funds available for the teachers?

-- How does Friends of Mandarin Scholars differ from other fundraising efforts at College Park and Bayside STEM and in San Mateo Foster City School District?
+- How does Friends of Mandarin Scholars differ from other fundraising efforts at College Park and Bayside Academy and in San Mateo Foster City School District?